 - Give the person five (5) rescue breaths.
 Pinch the nose area with your head slightly tilted as you breathe into their mouth.
 Each rescue breathe should last 1 second, with deep breathes in between.
 Valuable oxygen is critical for the person’s lungs to survive.
 After 5 rescue breathes, perform CPR.

-- Place your hands on top of the other and start pushing down right to the center of the chest.
+- Place your hand on top of the other and start pushing down right to the centre of the chest.
 Push down for 5 to 6 cm every time and do this for 1 minute straight (120 compressions per minute.
 Do chest compressions at the rhythm of the song ‘Stayin’ Alive’ by the BeeGees, as the beat fits perfectly for CPR.

 - Call emergency services or have someone else do it.
 As soon as you have called for help, continue with the cycle of 30 chest compression followed by 2 rescue breaths.
 Repeat cycle until the person starts breathing normally or until help arrives.